-The global hemp market is rapidly growing, from \$7.9 billion in 2023 to a projected \$47.82 billion in 2032.
-The Hawai'i Hemp Task Force unanimously believes that a vertically integrated hemp industry would benefit the state economy and support sustainability goals.
-By this we mean that all stages of the supply chain take place in Hawai'i: cultivation, processing, manufacturing, distribution and retail.
+The global hemp market is rapidly growing, from \$7.9 billion in 2023 to a projected \$47.82 billion in 2032.39 The Hawai'i Hemp Task Force unanimously believes that a vertically integrated hemp industry would benefit the state economy and support sustainability goals.
 However, there is a lack of statewide economic analysis for this potential new industry in the islands.